 In addition to the evolution in scholarship on women’s entrepreneurship reflected in this volume, this book also represents a step forward in creating that legacy of growth for the next generation of DIANA International scholars.
 Karen Hughes and Jennifer Jennings have embraced the leadership mantle for Diana International in making this book a reality.
 Their passion, rigorous attention to detail and their care in working with the authors of these chapters takes research on women’s entrepreneurship to a new level.
 Transgenerational entrepreneurship is a concept that reflects the way that families create an ongoing legacy of entrepreneurial growth by developing the mind-set and methods for creating new streams of wealth across generations.
 Karen, Jennifer and all the contributors to this volume are the next generation, creating transgenerational entrepreneurial wealth for women’s entrepreneurship.

-In 2014, the 7th conference will be held in Stockholm, Sweden, the theme being “The Impact of Women’s Entrepreneurship and Innovation”.
-This conference will provide a basis for top research to be presented to an audience of policy-makers, educators and academics.
-The conference, led by Friederike Welter and Colette Henry will be sponsored by ESBRI and directed by Magnus Aronsson.
+In 2014, the 7th conference was held in Stockholm, Sweden, the theme being “The Impact of Women’s Entrepreneurship and Innovation”.
+This conference provided a basis for top research to be presented to an audience of policy-makers, educators and academics.
+The conference, led by Friederike Welter and Colette Henry was sponsored by ESBRI and directed by Magnus Aronsson.

 Gatewood, E., G., Carter, N. M., Brush, C. G., Greene, P. G., & Hart, M. M. 2003.
 Women Entrepreneurs, Their Ventures, and the Venture Capital Industry: An Annotated Bibliography Stockholm: ESBRI.